Our ScanJet 6300c had some minor issues but we’re back online.

-I just want to show you some quick pictures and guide on how I fixed my Hewlett Packard (HP) ScanJet 6300c to be as good as new again.
+We just want to show you some quick pictures and guide on how we fixed my Hewlett Packard (HP) ScanJet 6300c to be as good as new again.
 The unit is approaching 16 years of age and is no longer officially supported by HP due to a planned obsolescence model that many newer companies now adopt. (some would say that HP was the leader in making hardware useless in a matter of years.)
 Perhaps that’s being a little too hard on a company.
-I scan a lot of physical copies of art sketches as you can plainly see by going to the sketches section of my site.
+We scan a lot of physical copies of art sketches as you can plainly see by going to the sketches section of our site.

 The HP 6300c scanner.

-It’s a 600dpi color flatbed scanner which has buttons on the front of it which are totally useless unless you have a windows XP box kicking around to actually install the HP Drivers.
+It’s a 600dpi color flatbed scanner that has buttons on the front of it which are totally useless unless you have a windows XP box kicking around to actually install the HP Drivers.
 It did come with other options like an ADF feeder however I picked this up almost 12 years ago for about $25 and it has been working fine up to the date of this blog.
-This scanner is what I use whenever I need to digitize any of my analog level artwork for archival and to bring it online.
-It’s also handy for some of my Ebay work where I have to scan very small things to put online such as RAM chips or even hard-drive numbers.
+This scanner is what we use whenever we need to digitize any of my analog level artwork for archival and to bring it online.
+It’s also handy for some of my eBay work where we have to scan very small things to put online such as RAM chips or even hard-drive numbers.

 The software driving the ScanJet 6300c

 The picture above is the problem that appeared about a year back but is getting progressively worse as time goes by.
-A dark 1/2 inch streak that goes right down the sketch book missing with the darkness adjustments of scanning.
-This is now affecting image quality of the scans that I do.
-I began to open my ScanJet because the warranty on this unit has been gone for 10+ years now.
+A dark 1/2 inch streak that goes right down the sketchbook missing with the darkness adjustments of scanning.
+This is now affecting the image quality of the scans that we do.
+We began to open my ScanJet because the warranty on this unit has been gone for 10+ years now.

 Removing front cover plates.